 All graduate students must meet the cumulative grade point average requirement in accordance with the graduate retention policy of FSU and achieve and maintain a cumulative GPA of 3.0 or higher to remain in good academic standing.
-As per University policy, students must earn a grade of "C-" or higher for all courses to be applied toward the master's, specialist, or doctoral degree.
+Students must earn a grade of "C-" or higher for all courses to be applied toward the master's, specialist, or doctoral degree.
 As per School of Information policy, students must earn a grade of "B" or higher for all courses to be applied toward completion of a graduate level certificate.